House-of-Cardano/cardano-millions-testnet/README.md

 ## To Do

-- [ ] Fix internal anchor points
-- [ ] Test external links to open in a new page
 - [ ] Add-in badges
 - [ ] Description on how to install and run the cardano-millions repository
 <!-- - :heavy_check_mark: Item Four -->